UK set for sharp north-south contrast in weather this weekend

 The Met Office said this area could see as much as 150-180mm of rainfall accumulating in the wettest spots.

-Ruth Ellis, flood duty manager for the Scottish Environment Protection Agency, said the forecast in Scotland was “a major rainfall event” and extensive river and surface water flooding impacts, including property flooding and widespread transport disruption, were likely.
+Ruth Ellis, flood duty manager for the Scottish Environment Protection Agency, said flooding and widespread transport disruption was likely.

+Scotland’s Transport Minister, Fiona Hyslop, said: “It’s important people plan their journeys before they set off.
+Motorists should make sure their routes are available, follow the travel advice from Police Scotland and drive in accordance with the conditions.

+“If you are planning to travel by train, ferry or plane, please check with your operators to see if the conditions are having any impact on your services.”

 Temperatures in south-east England could reach 24C on Saturday, with the Midlands and Wales also remaining sunny.

-The fine and settled conditions here will continue into Sunday, albeit with slightly more cloud and hazy sunshine, with high temperatures more widespread across central and southern areas of England, Mr Claydon said.
+The fine and settled conditions here will continue into Sunday, though with slightly more cloud and hazy sunshine, with high temperatures more widespread across central and southern areas of England, Mr Claydon said.

 Rainfall in Scotland will move northwards through the day, with dry and more cloudy conditions expected in previously affected areas.

-Mr Claydon said temperatures in Scotland will not climb any higher than 13C on Saturday and 16C on Sunday, thanks to more cloud and a lack of warmer air.
+Mr Claydon said temperatures in Scotland will not climb any higher than 13C on Saturday and 16C on Sunday, due to more cloud and a lack of warmer air.